jaredhendrickson13/pfsense-api/tests/README.md

 ## Running All Tests
 `tests/run_all_tests.py` is a script that will run through all tests within the `tests/` directory.
 In order for E2E tests to be included, they must start with `test_` and end with `.py`.

+## Environment Requirements
+E2E test are written to be executed against a fresh pfSense install.
+While precautions are taken to prevent dependency on specific environment configurations, there are some environment requirements that must be met to run tests successfully:
+- The pfSense-API package must be installed on the pfSense instance before running tests.
+- Available interfaces on pfSense must be `em0`, `em1`, `em2`, and `em3`.
+Most virtualization software will use these by default for most virtual network adapters.
+- pfSense must use the default DHCP enabled WAN interface.
+Testing routing and gateways requires the default DHCP dynamic gateway to be present.
+Do not manually add any gateways or static routes before running tests.
+- The default pfSense LAN interface must be up.
+In some virtualization software you will need to ensure the network adapter is connected and the interface is up.
+- pfSense must have public internet access and ability to resolver DNS.
+Some API calls make subsequent calls to upstream resources.
+These tests will require public internet access and DNS resolution to work properly.

 ### Example
 ```commandline